 - statement regarding the existence of confidential information

 The register will not include details of historic land use and other records used in the investigation of potentially contaminated land.

-You can view the register free of charge at the Council Offices in Basingstoke.
-Requests for copies of documents must be made to the Environmental Health Section and there is a small charge.
+You can view the register free of charge at the council offices in Basingstoke.
+Requests for copies of documents must be made to the Environmental Health team and there is a small charge.

 Currently, there are no entries on the register.

 Guidance for developers when carrying out site investigations

 A guide has been produced, and can be viewed at the bottom of this page, to assist developers and their consultants in meeting the requirements of planning conditions relating to land which is or may be contaminated.
 Such contamination is usually the result of previous land usage(s) or may, in certain cases, be due to contaminants being present due to natural geological conditions.
 The guide does not form part of any planning permission and is for information purposes only.

 Leaks from damaged or faulty domestic heating oil tanks occur frequently, especially over the winter months and can cause major problems to the environment.
 It can contaminate the ground, kill plants, harm wildlife, pollute rivers and contaminate drinking water supplies.
 Clean up costs often run into thousands of pounds.
 These events are not always covered by insurance.

 Householders are asked to take the following steps: